KookiesNKareem/DNAAlignment/README.md

 # Needleman-Wunsch Global Sequence Alignment
-This is a project implementing a global sequence alignment algorithm commonly used to align sequences of DNA for analysis.
+This project implements the Needleman-Wunsch algorithm, a fundamental approach for global sequence alignment in bioinformatics.
+It aligns two DNA sequences by maximizing similarity while introducing gaps where necessary, enabling researchers to analyze genetic similarity and variation.

 # How It's Made: